-Community mental health centres are staffed by teams of psychiatrists, psychologists, social workers, occupational therapists, and community mental health nurses, with the aim of preventing the development of psychiatric disorders that would require the patient to go to hospital.
-Located in shopping centres or residential areas, the community mental health centres offer professional help on a walk-in basis to those with psychological, social, or family problems and to those in crisis situations.
-There are 28 such centres as well as a number of domiciliary services operating from psychiatric hospitals.
+Community mental health centres have the aim of preventing the development of psychiatric disorders that would require the patient to go to hospital.
+Staffed by psychiatrists, psychologists, social workers, occupational therapists, and nurses, these centres are strategically located in shopping centres and residential areas, and offer a walkin service to those with psychological, social, or family problems and to those in crisis situations.
+The Division operates 28 such services, including domiciliary services operating from psychiatric hospitals.

-Persons attending these centres are psychiatric patients who can be treated on an outpatient basis, discharged hospital patients needing help in adjusting to community life, and those who need help but do not show any established psychiatric disorder.
-The activities of the centres include the organisation of self-help groups, education of community leaders, detection of "at risk" community groups, participation in community activities, and assistance to educational, social, religious, ethnic, and other community organisations in dealing with mental health problems.
+The three major categories of patient attending the community mental health centre are psychiatric patients who can be treated on an outpatient basis, discharged hospital patients needing help in adjusting to community life, and those who do not show an established psychiatric disorder but who nevertheless require help.
+The staff's activities include the organisation of self-help groups, the education of community leaders, detection of "at risk" groups, participation in community projects, assistance to educational, social, religious, ethnic, and other community organisations, and the practice of most forms of accepted mental health therapy.